shivanraptor/optparse-js/README.md

 MORE EXAMPLES
 -------------
 See examples/hashcat_example.js and examples/browser-test.html for more info how to use the script.

 SUGGESTIONS
 -----------
 All comments in how to improve this library is very welcome.
-Feel free post suggestions to the [Issue tracker](http://github.com/shivanraptor/optparse-js/issues), or even better, fork the repository to implement your own features.
+Feel free post suggestions/feature requests to the [Issue tracker](http://github.com/shivanraptor/optparse-js/issues), or even better, fork the repository to implement your own features.

 LICENSE